 Walk in any direction in the region and in 1km you will see water.
 These shores and the thin soils here, make water resources here very vulnerable to pollution and alterations.

-Through our Blueway Project we are assessing lake health to provide support for conservation.
+Through the Natural Edge Project and with our Blue Lakes project, we are assessing lake health to provide support for conservation.
 TLB is also providing support to landowners. of site visits and in some cases plants to restore your shores.
 Contact us for more details.

-Shorelines, like TLB itself, are smaller ecotones: They are transition areas between two ecosystems; between water and upland.
+Shorelands, like TLB itself, are smaller ecotones: They are transition areas between two ecosystems; between water and upland.
 Ecotones are diverse and provide important ecosystem functions.
-Natural shorelines provide: habitat for species including fishes and zooplankton; biodiversity- a rich and healthy food chain; water filtration and regulation; and natural erosion control from wave washing and runoff.
-Also natural shorelines do not require maintenance because Native plants that are found locally within your lake basin are acclimatized to the area and do not require special fertilizers, weeding or treatments.
+Natural shorelands provide: habitat for species including fishes and zooplankton; biodiversity- a rich and healthy food chain; water filtration and regulation; and natural erosion control from wave washing and runoff.
+Also natural shorelands do not require maintenance because Native plants that are found locally within your lake basin are acclimatized to the area and do not require special fertilizers, weeding or treatments.

 Water is extremely powerful.
 Even a 1 foot swell or rock wall can change flows and cause immense damage to immediate or downstream habitats.
 Because of this liability and the potential to impact fish habitat as well, permits may be required: